Key Quote

 WOW — CARNIVALESQUE INVERSION (Bakhtin)

-Mikhail Bakhtin's theory of the carnivalesque suggests that comedy allows characters to temporarily overturn social hierarchies.
-Beatrice's wit creates a carnivalesque inversion where a woman dominates verbal exchanges in a patriarchal society, using linguistic dexterity (skill with words) as a form of emancipation (freedom).
+Mikhail Bakhtin's theory of the carnivalesquecarnivalesque — A literary mode where social norms are overturned through humour and chaos suggests that comedy allows characters to temporarily overturn social hierarchies.
+Beatrice's wit creates a carnivalesque inversion where a woman dominates verbal exchanges in a patriarchal society, using linguistic dexteritylinguistic dexterity — skill with words as a form of emancipationemancipation — Freedom from restriction or control.
 Shakespeare positions her as the play's intellectual centre, suggesting that wit — not wealth or status — is the true measure of worth.
-Through this subversive (undermining authority) characterisation, Shakespeare invites the audience to question whether the prescribed (dictated, set) gender roles of Elizabethan society are natural or merely constructed.
+Through this subversivesubversive — Seeking to undermine or overthrow established systems characterisation, Shakespeare invites the audience to question whether the prescribedprescribed — dictated, set gender roles of Elizabethan society are natural or merely constructed.

 Key Words